 Therefore, collagen supplements, which are a form of protein, can break your fast.

-When considering whether or not a supplement like collagen or any type of food or beverage has the potential to break your fast, I recommend asking one question.
+When considering whether or not supplements like collagen, certain foods, or beverages have the potential to break your fast, I’d recommend asking one question.

 “Can this cause my body to release insulin?”
 If you determine that it can, you should consider consuming it during your feeding window.